-The global indoor farming market is predicted to increase at a CAGR of 10.9 percent between 2021 and 2028, reaching USD 75.3 billion.
 Because of its propensity to survive in compact spaces, this style of farming is often connected with the city and urban farming.
 Some vertical farms are unique in that they cultivate plants without using dirt.
 The bulk of them are hydroponic or aeroponic in nature.

 Instead of natural sunshine, artificial grow lights are used.
 As the world's population expands, increased food consumption is expected to fuel growth.
 Factors including limited water resources, urbanization, and climate change have all contributed to the loss of arable land.
 As a result, the demand for food produced by indoor farms is growing.